help for carers

 - Short Breaks from Caring: Respite care options can help you take necessary breaks from your responsibilities.
 You can find out more information about short breaks through Shared Care Scotland.

-If you’re a working carer, you should communicate openly with your employer about your responsibilities and explore available support mechanisms, such as flexible work arrangements or Employee Assistance Programmes (EAP).
-It is important to know that you are also protected under the Equality Act of 2010 if you are taking care of someone who is elderly or disabled.
+If you’re a working carer, talk to your employer about flexible working or Employee Assistance Programmes (EAPs).
+You’re protected under the Equality Act of 2010 if you are taking care of someone who is elderly or disabled.

 If you are an employer, becoming a Carer Positive Employer is a great first step to support working carers.
 Being a Carer Positive Employer recognises that there are policies in place to support working carers.
 Creating a culture of understanding and empathy in the workplace can contribute to a more inclusive and supportive environment for employees who are also carers.